qir-alliance/qir-spec/specification/under_development/Compilation_And_Targeting.md

 # Compilation Stages

+Requirements:
+- Don't fragment the ecosystem unless there is a clear reason why the split makes sense (not sure about a comprehensive positive phrasing)
+- Allow to make use of backend specific instructions at the end user level (e.g. for experimentation and research purposes) without requiring frontends or other backends to add support on a case-by-case basis
+- Define clear guideance for defining a backend specific instruction sets

+Compilation stages
 - Language specific compilation: Compilation of source code to QIR bitcode
 - General optimizations: Optimizations that map QIR -> QIR and that do not limit compatibility in any way
 - General linking: Combines bitcode from different sources and libraries according to [standard linking practices]()